Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Can all children achieve these school readiness skills?

 Yes, they can!
-I’m aware that these skills sound a little complex to those of us who had entered Kindergarten in a slightly different era where few to no skills were required.
+I’m aware that these skills sound a little complex to those who had entered Kindergarten in a slightly different era where few to no skills were required.
 Rest assured though, this shortlist of skills for school readiness is very achievable by virtually all children so long as you put in the time to help your child learn the skill.
 This is true even if your child is not especially academically oriented.
 The only exception I could see would be for some students who may have a learning disability.
 Even so, some (but not all) special ed students can manage this shortlist of skills prior to entering Kindergarten.